DanyRz/Tolkien_GPT/README.md

 This project makes for a small GPT model that generates text output somewhat similar in style to J.R.R.
-Tolkiens "The Lord of the Rings".
+Tolkien's "The Lord of the Rings".

 To run it:
 1. Copy this repo